rian300500/royal/README.md

 However, if your application falls into situation #1 described above and also holds advisory locks for extended periods of time, balance updates may stall for much longer than expected as they'll be blocked until the lock is released.

-## Future Functionalty and Roadmap
+## Future Functionality and Wishlist

  * [ ] Support multiple types of points per model
  * [ ] Add RSpec matchers to assist in testing